cambridge-mlg/dpconvcnp/README.md

 To do

-- Fix training and validation progress bars
 - Add `requirements.txt`
 - Add installation instructions
 - Clean up plotting, move this to utils
-- Fix randomness seed for validation (same noise for all validation epochs)
 - Add graph mode to entire validation (including ground truth computation)
 - Train two models with:
     - Two different lengthscale initialisations